-Publication details for Prof Matthew RatcliffeRatcliffe, M. (2013).
+Publication details for Professor Matthew RatcliffeRatcliffe, M. (2013).
 Depression and the Phenomenology of Free Will.
 In Oxford Handbook of Philosophy and Psychiatry.
-Fulford, K. W. M., Davies, M., Graham, G., Sadler, J., Stanghellini, G. & Thornton, T. Oxford: Oxford University Press (in press).
+Fulford, K. W. M., Davies, M., Graham, G., Sadler, J., Stanghellini, G. & Thornton, T. Oxford: Oxford University Press.
+574-591.

 - Publication type: Books: sections